mmsharepoint/tab-office-sso-mail-save/README.md

 - You will need to register an app in Azure AD [also described here](https://mmsharepoint.wordpress.com/2021/09/07/meeting-apps-in-microsoft-teams-1-pre-meeting/#appreg)
   - with client secret
-  - with **delegated** permissions Mail.Read, Team.ReadBasic.All, Files.ReadWrite, Sites.ReadWrite.All, offline_access, openid, profile
+  - with **delegated** permissions Mail.Read, Mail.ReadWrite, Team.ReadBasic.All, Files.ReadWrite, Sites.ReadWrite.All, offline_access, openid, profile
   - With exposed Api "access_as_user" and App ID Uri api://<NGrok-Url>/<App ID>
   - With the client IDs for Teams App and Teams Web App 1fec8e78-bce4-4aaf-ab1b-5451cc387264 and 5e3ce6c0-2b1f-4285-8d4b-75ee78787346
   - Also With the client IDs for Office Apps Office web	4765445b-32c6-49b0-83e6-1d93765276ca, Office desktop 0ec893e0-5785-4de6-99da-4ed124e5296c,